Please make sure you are following the latest advice on self-isolation.

 Stop unnecessary travel

 Consider very carefully whether you need to carry out face to face meetings that require you to travel across the county and beyond.
-Where possible conduct those meetings by Skype or telephone to avoid direct contact.
+Where possible conduct those meetings by Microsoft Teams or telephone to avoid direct contact.

 At County Hall, soap dispensers and paper towels are being checked throughout the day and refilled as necessary.
 If in your work location you are aware of soap, towels (if provided) are running out, or hand driers are not working you should raise this with your manager in the first instance so suitable arrangements can be made.